GitHub Is Your Resume Now

 Most projects will eventually be abandoned and die.
 Very few projects will live for multiple years.
 When the project is no longer a representative of your current skill, remove it or make it private.
 If it’s dead but still represents you well, then archive it.

-Poor or missing descriptions and READMEs
+Missing or poor descriptions and READMEs

-Every project needs a clear, concise description, and a well-written README.
+Every project should have a clear, concise description, and ideally a well-written README.
 No one wants to go spelunking in your code to figure out what your project does, why it exists, and how it works.
-I think a well-written README is actually far more important and conveys far more signal than the quality of your code.
-People can’t use a project that they can’t easily understand how to use; it doesn’t matter how beautiful the code is.